-(a) You may be charged a deferred sales charge of up to 0.75% if you did not pay an initial sales charge on an investment of \$1 million or more in Class A shares and you redeem your shares within one year after purchase.
+(a) You may be charged a deferred sales charge of up to 0.75% if you do not pay an initial sales charge and invest \$1 million or more in Class A shares and you redeem your shares within one year after purchase.

 Example.
 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares
+The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+You may be required to pay brokerage commissions on your purchases and sales of Class Z shares of the Fund, which are not reflected in this table.